 Types of Stuff Sacks

-Stuff sacks can have a variety of different roles in your packing system and it’s useful to identify what you are trying to accomplish before you choose one.
-For example,
+Stuff sacks can have a variety of different roles in your packing system

 - Compression sacks are primarily designed to reduce the volume that a piece of gear takes in your backpack.
 This can be very important in shoulder seasons or in winter when a bulky cold weather sleeping bag is required.